AnyLog-co/documentation/training/Session II (Deployment).md

 ## The Network ID

 * With a Master Node deployment, the network ID is the Master's IP and Port.
-* By default, a node is using its default IP (the IP that identifies the node on the network used) and the Port is 2048.
+* A node can leverage any valid IP and port.
+In this deployment, the nodes are using their default IP (the IP that identifies the node on the network used) and the default port for the Master is 32048.

 **Note:**
 If the default IP is not known, when the Master node is initiated, the command **get connections** on the node CLI returns